wangantian/wangantian.github.io/_resources/vitis_install.md

 sudo apt install ./libidn11_1.33-2.2ubuntu2_amd64.deb
 ```

-If you happen to have two cmake version within your XILINX library after load the Vitis.
+If you happen to have two cmake versions within your XILINX library after loading the Vitis.
 With the issue as
 cmake version issue:
 CMake Error at CMakeLists.txt:4 (cmake_minimum_required):